Breakfast by country: France

-French children often eat crêpes or tartines and drink orange juice or hot chocolate for breakfast.
+French children often eat tartines and drink orange juice or hot chocolate for breakfast.

 Germany and Austria

 The typical German breakfast consists of bread or bread rolls, butter, jam, ham, cheeses, meat spreads, cold cuts, hard- or soft-boiled eggs, and coffee or tea.
 Cereals have become popular, and regional variation is significant.
 Yogurt, granola, and fruit (fresh or stewed) may appear, as well as eggs cooked to order (usually at smaller hotels or bed-and-breakfasts).
 A second breakfast is traditional in parts of Germany, notably Bavaria where it is called "Brotzeit" (literally "bread time").

 Greece

 Home breakfasts in Greece include bread with butter, honey, or marmalade with coffee or milk.
 Breakfast cereals are also eaten.
-Children also eat Nutella type cream on bread.
+Children may eat Nutella type cream on bread.
 No breakfast at all is common.
 Various kinds of savoury pastry (Tyropita, spanakopita, and bougatsa) are also eaten for breakfast, also by those eating out, usually accompanied with Greek coffee or Frappé coffee.

 Traditional Greek breakfast (hot milk, fresh bread, butter and honey, or yogurt) was also available in special "milk shops" (in Greek Galaktopoleia – Γαλακτοπωλεία γαλακτοπωλείο).
 Milk shops were phased out between 1970 and 1990 – there are very few left, one is in Athens, and some exist in small towns.